Chris Claybrooks: Jacksonville Jaguars

 Claybrooks was selected in the seventh round of the 2020 NFL draft by the Jacksonville Jaguars with the 223rd overall pick.
 He was placed on injured reserve on November 26, 2020.
 On December 19, 2020, Claybrooks was activated off of injured reserve.

 A free agent after the 2023 season, Claybrooks was suspended eight games by the NFL on August 23, 2024, as a result of his previous arrests.

 Arlington Renegades

-On January 21, 2025, Claybrooks signed with the Arlington Renegades United Football League (UFL).
+On January 21, 2025, Claybrooks signed with the Arlington Renegades of the United Football League (UFL).

+Orlando Storm

+On January 13, 2026, Claybrooks was selected by the Orlando Storm in the 2026 UFL Draft.
+He was released on March 19.
+Claybrooks was re-signed by the Storm on April 28.

 Legal issues

 On April 15, 2023, Claybrooks was arrested in Nashville, Tennessee on charges of domestic assault with bodily injury and vandalism under $1,000.
 The charges stemmed from an incident in which he allegedly grabbed a cell phone from a woman’s hand and damaged it by throwing it to the ground.

 On July 21, 2023, Claybrooks was arrested in Jacksonville, Florida on charges of domestic violence.